ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ### Hybrid Model {#sec-met-dist3}

 If the CATS framework is implemented in the hybrid model, the metric can be distributed, e.g., as illustrated in the {{fig-cats-hybrid}}.
 For example, the metrics 1,2,3 associated with the CS-ID1 are collected by the centralized C-PS, and the metrics 4 and 5 are distributed via distributed protocols to the ingress CATS-Forwarder directly.
 For a service with CS-ID2, all the metrics are collected by the centralized C-PS.
 The CATS-computed path result will be distributed to the Ingress CATS-Forwarders from the C-PS by considering both the metrics from the C-SMA and C-NMA.
-Furthermore, the Ingress CATS-Forwarder may also have some ability to compute the path for the subsequent service accessing packets.
+Furthermore, the Ingress CATS-Forwarder may also have some ability to compute the path for subsequent packets accessing the same service.

 ~~~ aasvg